angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

 Depending on a person's age and the environment, we could see a perfect gait cycle in young adults, however, in older individuals, we might see a much more gradual and perhaps irregular gait cycle.
 The `duration`, `trajectory`, and `geometric` characteristics of even the same activity type can be vastly different, not even to mention other activities that require more complex body coordination.

 Well, some might suggest that instead of having an activity classed called "walk", let's have many "walk" types to account for the differences in how people.
 What a brilliant idea!
-[The Compendium of Physical Activities](https://sites.google.com/site/compendiumofphysicalactivities/home?authuser=0) is one of the major initiatives that aim to have a universal activity classification.
+[The Compendium of Physical Activities](https://sites.google.com/site/compendiumofphysicalactivities/home?authuser=0) (Ainsworth, et al., 2000) is one of the major initiatives that aim to have a universal activity classification.
 The compendium is widely used in epidemiological studies.
-Whereas, more recently, [ego4d](https://ego4d-data.org) also proposed to do something similar by having over 200+ activity taxonomy to label its ego-centric video stream for VR applications.
+Whereas, more recently, [Ego4d](https://ego4d-data.org) (Grauman, et al., 2022) also proposed to do something similar by having over 200+ activity taxonomy to label its ego-centric video stream for VR applications.
 Depending on the type of applications, we might opt to use a different activity vocabulary.

 Nonetheless, it is important to note that none of the activity compendiums is perfect.
 Sometimes, we will need to develop a variant of our own.
 For example, if you are only interested in knowing roughly how active you are per week.
 Perhaps, you don't need to develop a model for hundreds of activity types.
 Three classes might be all you need: vigorous, moderate, and sedentary.